tonipanacek/transmodernity/src/movement/workshops.md

 Let’s collaborate!

-We would love to host a workshop at your school, university, co-living project, co-working space, eco village, conference, agency, and music and art festival.
+We would be delighted to host a workshop at your school, university, co-living project, co-working space, eco village, conference, agency, and festival.

 We offer the following Workshop formats: